OpenDigitalTwin-Dev/FENGSim/README.md

 # Incubator

-We have connections to many incubators.
-If you want to get some financial support, please contact us.
+We have connections with many incubators.
+If you would like to obtain financial support, please contact us.